amoahy15/GenTech/README.md

 Virtuoso is a social platform for artists, art connoisseurs, and the casual enjoyer to come together and critique, rate, and annotate pieces.
 Virtuoso seeks to provide a robust variety of art galleries/exhibits, pieces, and collages that tailors to every user’s specific experience and preferences.

 Virtuoso is accessible at https://virtuoso-419315.web.app/
+## Audience
+* Virtuoso was inspired by online stories of art lovers wishing they had a place to review art, in an environment akin to sites like Letterboxd and Goodreads.
+Utilizing our knowledge of art history courses and how students dissect specific components of a work, we decided to also include annotations to emulate an art history classroom and foster discussion.

 ## Technologies Used
 * Flask
 * MongoDB